The “capsule wardrobe” isn’t new, although it hasn’t gotten much buzz until the past few years.

 Ma’s delaine dress was beautiful.
 It was a dark green, with a little pattern all over it that looked like ripe strawberries.
 A dressmaker had made it, in the East, in the place where Ma came from when she married Pa and moved out west to the Big Woods in Wisconsin.
 Ma had been very fashionable, before she married Pa, and a dressmaker had made her clothes.

 I love the capsule wardrobe concept, but not the idea of creating one.
 It’s not that I mind restricting my closet, not at all.
-It’s the thought and effort that goes into constructing these wardrobes that makes me want to run for the hills.
+The thought and effort that goes into constructing these wardrobes makes me want to run for the hills.
 (Or straight to the Big Woods, where I’d have exactly one fancy dress.)

-But here’s the thing: I don’t wear my clothes in infinite combinations: I wear them in just a handful.
-I like it that way.
+But here’s the thing: I don’t wear my clothes in infinite combinations: I wear them in just a handful and I like it that way.

-I don’t need a closet project and I don’t want to push the limits of my personal style.
-I just want to get dressed in the morning, with as little conscious thought as possible.
+A closet project isn’t necessary and I don’t want to push the limits of my personal style.
+In the morning, I just want to get dressed with as little conscious thought as possible.

 I was talking through this with Will the other night, and he asked me: How many clothes do you actually have?